Amira Selim (c0-president)

-I’m Amira, and I hail from New Jersey.
+I’m Amira, a junior Industrial Design major who hails from New Jersey.
 To me, caring for the environment through sustainable practices such as recycling and responsible manufacturing are analogous to keeping one’s room clean.
 If you don’t do it, not only with others think less of you, but the environment (no pun intended) you live, work and play in will be unpleasant and ugly.
 I believe that keeping sustainable practices for the Earth not only benefits the environment around us, but also increases the quality of our lives.

-Hi, I’m Linnea Ryshke, a freshman painting major.
+Hi, I’m Linnea Ryshke, a junior painting major.
 My interest in Envirolutions sparked primarily from taking a Environmental Science class senior year of high school and realizing how naive I was, and still am, about my footprint in the earth.
 I became empowered to do what I can to make that impact more positive.
 By being vegan, by painting about how I see our relationship with the earth should be, and by being apart of Envirolutions, I do what I can to extend this expanding awareness.

 I am a faculty member in the Math and Science Department, where I teach courses in ecology and evolution.
 Being the advisor to Envirolutions meshes perfectly with my teaching and research interests, which focus on ecological and evolutionary sustainability, animal (including human) behavior, and how cooperation evolves.
 I am proud to support the work of the dedicated student members of Envirolutions.